francescapalermo/francescapalermo.github.io/_pages/projects.md

 ======
 Analysis and classification of a [EEG signals datatbase](http://archive.ics.uci.edu/ml/datasets/EEG+Database) through the usage of the software [Neucube](https://kedri.aut.ac.nz/R-and-D-Systems/neucube).

-NeuCube is a software development environment for spiking neural network (SNN) prototype systems.
+**NeuCube** is a software development environment for **spiking neural network** (SNN) prototype systems.
 It facilitates the design and the implementation of efficient solutions to problems through precise selection and testing of most suitable methods and parameters for a Spatio-Temporal Data Machine (STDM).

-The goal of the implemented database is to examine EEG correlations of genetic predisposition to alcoholism.
+The goal of the implemented database is to analyse EEG correlations of genetic predisposition to alcoholism.
 It contains measurements from 64 electrodes placed on subject's scalps which were sampled at 256 Hz (3.9-msec epoch) for 1 second.
 The database consisted in two classes of subjects: alcoholic and control.
 Each subject was exposed to either a single stimulus (S1) or to two stimuli (S1 and S2) which were pictures of objects.